bensheldon/good_job/README.md

 #### Rails development harness

-A Rails application exists within `spec/test_app` that is used for development, test, and GoodJob Demo environments.
+A Rails application exists within `demo` that is used for development, test, and GoodJob Demo environments.

 ```bash
 # Run a local development webserver